Welcome to Tammy’s Teachings!

 The challenge is children aren’t robots.
 They can’t be programmed to do “x,y,z” when we provide, “a,b,c.”
 No matter how good we are, kids will be kids.

-Now that I’m 25+ years into the teaching profession and parenting (which is a combined 50+ years, just to get credit for both roles), I think I may have some ideas about what it takes to raise happy, independent children.
+Now that I’m 25+ years into the teaching profession and parenting (which is a combined 50+ years, just to get credit for both roles), I’ve learned a lot about what it takes to raise happy, independent children.

 I am still no expert.
-However, I do have a few degrees and read a lot.
-My intent is to create a community of people just like me: folks that are trying to do the best we can with what we have (which is mostly a bunch of opinions that are awesome until the kiddos test every hypothesis).
+However, I do have a few degrees, read a lot, and keep up with current research on parenting trends.
+My intent is to create a community of people just like me: folks that are trying to do the best we can with what we have (which is mostly a bunch of opinions that are awesome until the kids test every plan).

 I invite you to gather around and explore new ways to think about raising children.
 Come sit around the campfire and let’s chat about the joys and challenges of parenting.